grid-line

 Clean, Natural, and Organic Beauty Product Statistics

-Concerns over harmful chemicals, environmental responsibility, and animal cruelty have all shaped consumer habits in the beauty industry:
+Concerns over harmful chemicals, environmental responsibility, and animal cruelty have all shaped consumer habits in the beauty industry.

 Clean beauty has been on the rise for over three decades.
 As with the clean food movement, consumers are becoming more aware (and concerned) about the products they put on their bodies.

 Sustainability is a top priority for many of today’s consumers.
-17.6% say they seek out brands that are environmentally friendly, and 15.8% prefer products that use recyclable packaging.

 The pandemic has helped accelerate the growth of the organic skincare market.
 Health concerns combined with an increase in online shopping have steered more consumers toward brands that display “organic” or “natural” on their product labels.
-The market is still dominated by a handful of large companies, but eCommerce brands should be able to capitalize on this trend.
+The market is still dominated by a handful of large companies, but e-commerce brands should be able to capitalize on this trend.

 Haircare Industry Statistics